 Scientists at the Integrated Mesoscale Architecture for Sustainable Catalysis (IMASC) Energy Frontier Research Center have demonstrated that specific environmental conditions drive their so called “dilute alloy” catalyst to restructure, resulting in a surface enriched by the active species.

 Right now, you are probably reading this article on a device powered by a Li-ion battery.
 In the past decade, these energy storage devices have become ubiquitous in daily life.
+Improvements to Li-ion batteries have provided major boosts to portable electronics like laptop computers and smartphones.
+These electronics have evolved to use increasingly sophisticated computing technology that would never be portable without the significant amount of energy stored in the Li-ion batteries that power it.

 Multifunctionality in nature is derived from structural heterogeneity.
 Biological molecules and their assemblies are highly complex in structure and versatile in function.
+The well-defined structures of biological molecules enable living organisms to perform complex synthetic functions, producing a wide range of products—from simple small molecules to macromolecular assemblies.

 Hundreds of feet below Texas Hill Country lies the Edwards Aquifer, which supplies drinking water for nearly two million people in Austin and San Antonio, Texas.
 The Edwards Aquifer is one of the most unique groundwater systems with water weaving through a series of honeycomb, porous limestones.
+A few hundred feet above the aquifer, at the University of Texas at Austin, scientists are studying how water flows through similar channels, albeit at a nanometer length scale in soft materials.

 Everyone daydreams about the future, about their career, family, or life goals.
 While dreaming, many of us picture electric cars or reduced reliance on fossil fuels.
 In some countries, such as France, these goals are already being realized.
+The entire country is already transitioning to selling only electric vehicles.
+This green transition is part of a goal for a sustainable world, which begs the question: are solar and wind power technologies sustainable?

 When you think about bamboo, you might conjure up images of pandas snacking in a distant jungle.
 In fact, bamboo finds many versatile uses, in food, construction, and use in the manufacture of textiles, to name a few (Gupta 2008).
+People have recognized the versatility and utility of bamboo plants for centuries, especially in regions where the plant naturally occurs, and have successfully integrated it into many facets of their societies.

 Nancy M. Washton and Jeffrey G. Holmes, Co-editors-in-Chief